viamrobotics/docs/docs/tutorials/services/accessing-and-moving-robot-arm.md

 {{% /tab %}}
 {{< /tabs >}}

-If you execute the sample joint move statement above, your arm should move the last joint a small amount (15 degrees).
+If you execute the sample joint move statement above, the third joint of your arm should move a small amount (30 degrees).
 Feel free to experiment further with joint position commands by changing the values for each joint and re-sending the commands.

 When you are ready to move on, the next section will show you how to use **pose commands**.